Who should be screened for *possible* ADHD?

 Ustun B, Adler LA, Rudin C, Faraone SV, Spencer TJ, Berglund P, Gruber MJ, Kessler RC.
 The World Health Organization Adult Attention-Deficit/Hyperactivity Disorder Self-Report Screening Scale for DSM-5.
 JAMA Psychiatry.
 2017 May 1;74(5):520-527. doi: 10.1001/jamapsychiatry.2017.0298.
 Erratum in: JAMA Psychiatry.
 2017 Dec 1;74(12):1279.
 Erratum in: JAMA Psychiatry.
 2019 Nov 1;76(11):1213.
 PMID: 28384801; PMCID: PMC5470397.

-Copyright © 2016 to 2022, Simple and Practical Medical Education, LLC.
+Copyright © 2016 to 2025, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.